madin91/metapol-portal/README.md

 # metapol-app Installation

-<h3> Place all files to the root folder, then move all files of public folder to your website public_html or www directory.</h3>
+<h3> Place all files to the root folder, then move all files in public folder to your website public_html or www directory.</h3>

-<h4> Requirement for Installation</h4>
+<h4> Requiremens</h4>

  // FOLDER PLACEMENT // <br>
     |---root <br>
     |---|---metapol_app <br>